projf/projf-explore/graphics/lines-and-triangles/sim/README.md

 # Simulation for Lines and Triangles

-This folder contains Verilator simulations to accompany the Project F blog post: **[Lines and Triangles](https://projectf.io/posts/lines-and-triangles/)**.
+This folder contains a Verilator simulation to accompany the Project F blog post: **[Lines and Triangles](https://projectf.io/posts/lines-and-triangles/)**.

 [Verilator](https://www.veripool.org/verilator/) creates C++ simulations of Verilog designs, while [SDL](https://www.libsdl.org) produces simple cross-platform graphics applications.
 By combining the two, you can simulate a hardware design on your PC: no dev board required!
 Verilator is fast, but it's still much slower than an FPGA.
 However, for these simple designs, you can reach 60 FPS on a modern PC.